MB-Mayank/Bolna_Assignmet/README.md

 # Bolna-Google Sheets Integration

 A robust Flask-based integration that automates voice calls using Bolna AI and tracks call data in real-time through Google Sheets.
 This system provides intelligent call management with retry logic, real-time updates, and comprehensive call tracking.
-Exposing Webhooks with Ngrok
-This guide explains how to use Ngrok to expose your local Flask server to receive webhook events from Bolna during development.

 Prerequisites

 A Flask server set up to receive webhook events.